loophp/collection/docs/pages/api.rst

 Check if the collection contains one or more values.

 .. warning:: The `values` parameter is variadic and will be evaluated as a logical ``OR``.
-             If you're looking for a logical ``AND``, you have to make separate calls to this method;
+             If you're looking for a logical ``AND``, you have to make separate calls to this method.
-             note the calls cannot be in succession because the collection will contain a boolean after the first call.

 Interface: `Containsable`_